Annual conference 2025: Art therapy and collaboration (in-person ticket)

 The 2025 in-person event will be held at the Wellcome Collection, a free museum and library that aims to challenge how we all think and feel about health.
 It is a short walk from Euston Station, London.
 In-person tickets include a light lunch and refreshments throughout the day.

 We have listened to your feedback!
-The 2025 programme will include more seating, space, and time for networking.
+This year there will be more seating, space and time for networking.
 The venue has accessible toilets on all floors of the building.
 There are self-contained cubicles (creating a safe and private space for all genders), accessible toilets with baby-changing facilities and a Changing Places toilet on Level 0.

 Doors will open at 9.30am for a 10am start.